Features of the Worst Credit Cards

 Qualifying for Better Credit Cards

-If bad credit or no credit history is keeping you from getting approved for a card with better terms, consider getting a secured credit card to help boost your credit.
+If bad credit or a lack of credit history is keeping you from getting approved for a card with better terms, consider getting a secured credit card to help boost your credit.
 A secured credit card requires you to make an upfront deposit to secure your credit limit.
 Once approved, you can use the credit card like any other credit card.
 When your timely payments are reported to the credit bureaus, your credit improves, making it easier to qualify for a better credit card.